 Michigan is rich in talented writers, history and natural resources.
-The Michigan Notable Books (“MNB”) program showcases the literary heritage of the state, encourages regional authors, promotes Michigan-based books and helps ensure that readers of all ages can find excellent local books relevant to them.
-This program would not be possible without its donors and sustaining corporate partners.
+The Michigan Notable Books program showcases the literary heritage of the state, encourages regional authors, promotes Michigan-based books and helps ensure that readers of all ages can find excellent local books relevant to them.
+This program would not be possible without its donors and sustaining corporate sponsors.
+The celebratory event for the 2018 Michigan Notable Books, Night for Notables, is set for Saturday evening, April 7, 2018 at the Library of Michigan and Historical Center.

 Michigan Notable Books Program

 The books are chosen by a select committee of literary-minded citizens.
 The committee often includes public librarians, retail booksellers, journalists, academic librarians, noted authors and avid readers.
-Each year between 150 and 300 books are reviewed for Michigan Notable Book consideration and honor.
+Each year between 150 and 300 books are suggested for review for Michigan Notable Book consideration and honor.

 The authors appreciate the opportunity to participate in the statewide Notable Books Author tour, visiting public libraries in various regions of the state.
 This year, the 2017 Notable Book Author Tour is visiting 50 libraries arranged by the Library’s Michigan Notable Books Coordinator.